Image from Bernd Helfert

-An active space gymnast, Daave didn't take much care in the management of his implantfiles, and let them run themselves.
+An active space gymnast, Daave EightEight didn't take much care in the management of his implantfiles, and let them run themselves.
 Perhaps a rejig every tenday or so, but he had disabled the reminder function (invalidating the warranty) and so it was often longer than that.
 Why should he bother?
 They had never failed before.
+Besides, that file manager he'd downloaded from Argelander was cheap and reliable.

 There was always the first time.

-Between the major vacfall marathon events he rented rooms in Alphaville Tuileries burb, 50 kilometres from the space port edge of the Urban Cloudscapes city world.
-Twenty minutes in vac sub-train under the ring floor and he was with his Byrdis teammates in their accomodation near the edgeport, and ten minutes the other way he was in Lutetia citynode- where every civilised comfort possible was available at reasonable rates.
+Between the major vacfall marathon events he rented rooms in Alphaville Tuileries burb, only 50 kilometres from an edgeport of the Urban Cloudscapes city world, from which there was a shuttle service up to the ring's central spaceport.
+Twenty minutes in vac sub-train under the ring floor and he would be with his Byrdis teammates in their accommodation near the edgeport, and ten minutes the other way he would be in a citynode, an area of exceptionally high density development, named Lutetia - where every civilised comfort possible was available at reasonable rates.

 Many uncivilised comforts were there too, but cost a bit more...